1. Events

 PhD Lab Coat Ceremony

 Each student received a lab coat with their name embroidered on the front left.
-Basil Hanss, PhD, Senior Associate Dean for Student and Postdoc Affairs, and Talia Swartz, MD, PhD, Senior Associate Dean for MD-PhD Education, read the names of students to come up and be coated by our Multidisciplinary Training Directors.
-Dr. Hanss then led the students in reciting the Oath for Doctoral Students to “to uphold the highest levels of integrity, professionalism, scholarship, and honor.”
+Matthew O’Connell, PhD, Senior Associate Dean for PhD Programs, Talia Swartz, MD, PhD, Senior Associate Dean for MD-PhD Education, and Emilia Bagiella, PhD, Associate Director, Clinical Research Education Program read the names of students to come up and be coated by our Multidisciplinary Training Directors.
+Dr. O’Connell then led the students in reciting the Oath for Doctoral Students to “to uphold the highest levels of integrity, professionalism, scholarship, and honor.”
 The ceremony concluded with all the coated PhD students turning to face the audience and showing their appreciation of the support they receive with a round of applause.

 The ceremony was followed by a reception, which was filled with newly coated PhD students taking selfies, enjoying food, and being celebrated by family and friends.
-Congratulations to all of our participating students!
+Congratulations to our participating students!